 Written by: Abdel Ghani Salameh

-The opinions expressed in this article are the views of the author and not necessarily the opinion of the Association or donor.
+The opinions expressed in this article are the author's views and not necessarily the Association's or donor's opinion.